 Did you find Windows 10 High CPU usage after installing the latest 2018-09 cumulative update?
-The system became unresponsive, suddenly antimalware service executable takes all disk, memory and CPU too high up to 100% every minute.
+The system became unresponsive, suddenly antimalware service executable takes all disk, memory, and CPU too high up to 100% every minute.
 Let’s understand, what is Antimalware Service Executable?
-Why it’s running on background and causing High CPU usage, 100% Disk and Memory usage on Windows 10, 8.1,7.
+Why it’s running in the background and causing High CPU usage, 100% Disk, and Memory usage on Windows 10, 8.1,7.

 What is Antimalware Service Executable?

 Antimalware Service Executable is a Windows background process that is used by Windows Defender.
 It’s also known as MsMpEng.exe, that first introduced in Windows 7 and has been around since then in Windows 8, 8.1, and Windows 10.
 Antimalware Service Executable is responsible for scanning all files on the computer, detecting any dangerous software, installing antivirus definition updates, etc. This process allows Windows Defender to continuously monitor your computer for potential threats and provide real-time protection against malware and cyber-attacks.

 For example, when you plug in a USB flash drive or an external hard drive, it will monitor those devices for threats.
 If it finds something that it suspects, it will isolate or eliminate it immediately.

 Why Antimalware Service Executable High CPU usage?